 To what degree are social categories simply being reproduced by social ties?
-To what extent are the lives of urban Indians marked by "strong ties" (that is ties defined by primary identities) and to what extent are they defined by "weak ties" (social connections that go beyond one's community)?31 It is generally assumed that cities nurture a plurality of associational ties, giving individual opportunities to engage with and develop social ties to those beyond their immediate identity group.
-We tried to gauge these questions by asking our respondents about their social ties, and specifically how many friends they had outside their caste/community and how often someone in their family had married outside their caste/community.
+To what extent are the lives of urban Indians marked by "strong ties" (that is ties defined by primary identities) and to what extent are they defined by "weak ties" (social connections that go beyond one's

 By these measures, Kochi is comparatively pluralistic both in terms of caste but less so in terms of religion.
 A solid majority of respondents (55%) of respondents report having one or more close friends from a different caste (Table 8.2).
-There is no other city where a majority have friends outside their caste and in three cities (Vadodara, Ahmedabad and Hyderabab) the number fall below $\frac{1}{3}$ of residents.
+There is no other city where a majority have friends outside their caste and in three cities (Vadodara, Ahmedabad and Hyderabab) the number fall below 1⁄2 of residents.
 With respect to religion, 41% in Kochi report that they have at least one friend outside their religion (Table 8.3).
 This is surpassed only by Vadodara with 42% and Bhavnagar with 58% having friends outside their religious community.

 On these questions of social ties, it is important to note that a significant percentage of respondents reported either not knowing the answer or being unwilling to respond, the only question in our survey which had such a high non-response rate.
 Respondents in Kochi were much more likely to answer the question suggesting a greater openness about questions of caste and religious ties.
 When we break down these findings by class, we find some interesting variation across classes in Kochi.
 Those in HT1s are the most likely to have friends from different castes and it is HT4s and HT5s that individuals are the least likely to have friends outside their caste.
-Even more striking is the fact that SCs and STs are not only overwhelmingly likely to have friends outside their castes.
+Even more striking is the fact that SCs and STs are not only overwhelmingly likely to have friends outside their caste, but also at a level that is roughly double of OBCs and forward castes.
 To the extent that there are elites in Kochi - and it is important to bear in mind that 60% of households are HT5 - they are clearly more insular when it comes to caste.